5jt/Cider/docs/source/contribute.md

 -   print helpful messages if something goes wrong (but signal errors for missing or invalid parameters)
 -   often guess what you want; e.g. if no project is specified but one is open, the command uses it; if several are open, Cider asks you to select one

+## :dyalog-cider-logo: Cider manages Cider

+The Cider source code is itself a Cider project.

+1. Fork a copy of the official repository
+2. Clone it to your local machine
+3. Open it with Cider

 ## Namespaces